Frank De Martini: Death

-Still trying to rescue fellow occupants, De Martini, Ortiz, Negron, and da Costa all died when the North Tower collapsed at 10:28 AM; Hanna was the only one of their crew to survive.
-De Martini's remains were never found.
+Still trying to rescue fellow occupants, De Martini, Ortiz, Negron, and da Costa all died when the North Tower collapsed at 10:28 AM; Hanna was the only one of their crew to survive (as he was assisting an elderly man downstairs at that point).
+De Martini's remains were never found or identified.
 It has been estimated that 77 people survived the attacks due to their rescue efforts.
+Victims that the four men encountered included John Griffin, Charles Magee, Anthony Savas, Anthony Segarra, and Judith Reese.

 Accounts of De Martini's actions during the attacks were given in the documentaries 9/11: Heroes of the 88th Floor, 9/11: The Twin Towers, and Rise and Fall: The World Trade Center.

 At the National September 11 Memorial, De Martini is memorialized at the South Pool, on Panel S-27, along with other first responders.